dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2016-12-08-What-Is-A-Positive-Mindset.md

 header:
      teaser: /assets/images/wiapost/5034-What-Is-A-Positive-Mindset.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![What Is A Positive Mindset](/assets/images/wiapost/5034-What-Is-A-Positive-Mindset.jpg)

-## What Is A Positive Mindset
+# What Is A Positive Mindset

 What is positivity?
 What is positive thinking?
 What is a positive mindset?